 Before he knows it, old Dean Moriarty is back on the scene and the party kicks up again—to Kerouac’s astonishment, and ire, he seems incapable of effectively dealing with his problems.

 Kerouac isn’t self-pitying or narcissistic, though, as we’ve seen one critic dub his antics in this book.
 He openly criticises himself and his inability to overcome his foibles.

 He also doesn’t shy away from detailing the horrors of what he has to face when he overindulges, with many segments of Big Sur reading like a paranoid psychological horror story.

 As such, Big Sur, with its candid accounts of the shocking results of DTs, provides a mixture of gritty, poignant, but ever-intriguing writing.

-As a coda to this tale, we must note Kerouac never did conquer his inner demons.
+And as a coda to this tale, we must note Kerouac never did conquer his inner demons.
 His death came in late 1969 at the age of 47.

 Sea: Sounds of the Pacific Ocean at Big Sur

-As an addendum to this post, we should note there’s a poem after Big Sur closes on a relatively optimistic note (if a naive one).
+As an addendum to this post, we should note there’s a poem after Big Sur closes on a relatively optimistic note (if a naïve one).